victoriyus/Online2CrackedMC_PlrData/README.md

 1. Go to the latest release and download the .py file

 2. Move the .py file into your server's playerdata directory.
-On a vanilla minecraft server thid is usually server/world/playerdata/
+On a vanilla minecraft server this is usually server/world/playerdata/

 3. Run the file and wait for the script to complete